blindpandas/bookworm/readme.md

 # Bookworm

-**Bookworm** is an ACCESSIBLEebook reader that enables blind and visually impaired individuals to read ebooks in an easy and hassle free manor.
+**Bookworm** is an accessible e-book reader that enables blind and visually impaired individuals to read ebooks in an easy and hassle free manor.
 The main highlights of bookworm are:

 * Supports popular e-book formats, including EPUB and PDF
 * You can add named bookmarks to mark interesting positions in the text for later reference